rashevskyv/dbi/README_ENG.md

 * **SaveSorting** - options for sorting saves
 * **Visibility of main menu items** - customize which options will appear in DBI's main menu, you can prevent an option from appearing in the main menu by editing the item to **false**
 * **HighlightUpdates** - h ighlight files with updates to curently instaled titles in file browsers
+* **RotateScreen** - rotate screen to 180 degrees
+* **RotateJoycon** - rotate controls for rotated screen
+* **OptimizeClockSpeed** - disables SoC frequency optimization when idle.
+Disabled by default, it can lead to lags on the startup device if the DBI is exited incorrectly!

 ### MainMenu
 Shows the corresponding menu items.